-- Professional Members: Messages can be used to recruit and thank Professional Members.
-Messages can also inform your Professional Membership of the chapter's activities and how they can help. - 2.
-National, State, and Municipal Governments: Messages can be written in support or non-support of legislation, request of recognition, and request for information.
+- 1. Alumni & FBLA Network Members: Messages can be used to recruit and thank FBLA Network Members.
+Messages can also inform your Alumni of the chapter's activities and how they can help. - 2.
+National, State, and Municipal Governments: Messages can be written in support or non-support of legislation, request of recognition, and request for information. - 3.
+Sponsors: Messages can be written to recruit sponsors for chapter expenses related to state and national conferences.